TeamMH/minehut.xyz/pages/plugins/popular/worldedit.md

 ## OVERVIEW

-WorldEdit is an easy-to-use in-game world editor for Minecraft, supporting both single player and multiplayer.
+WorldEdit is an easy-to-use ingame world editor for Minecraft, supporting both single player and multiplayer.

 ## FEATURES